dtpreda/colorful/README.md

 - As no clear instructions are given on how to get the 313 colour bins, these were calculated by myself as closely as possible.
 I ended up with 326 colours.
     - See [this discussion](https://github.com/richzhang/colorization/issues/23) on the original repository for more details or [this project](https://github.com/Riretta/LabSpace_YCbCrSpace) for alternatives
 - I changed the network architecture to accommodate 326 different classes instead of the original 313.
-- The script provided trains on the STL10 dataset, as I don't have the hardware to work on ImageNET.
+- The script provided trains on the STL10 dataset, as working with the full ImageNet dataset was unfeasible for me.

 ## Implementation Details